-Although the 2020 Census has passed, states that act quickly can still eliminate or reduce the impact of prison gerrymandering in state and local government this redistricting cycle.
+Although the 2020 Census has passed, and most state redistricting is over, local governments that are still in the process of redistricting can still eliminate or reduce the impact of prison gerrymandering in city or county government districts this redistricting cycle.

 Second, the state can prohibit state, county and municipal legislative districts from using prison populations as padding.
 The populations counted in correctional facilities should be declared as living as "addresses unknown" and only counted at-large rather than in any specific geography in the data used for redistricting, except where home address data exists and a state agency can adjust the Census Bureau's redistricting data to reflect those people being counted at home.
 This solution would immediately eliminate the majority of the electoral harm caused by prison gerrymandering and would, by the next Census, provide a complete solution that counted everyone in the correct location.